-Everyone was busy and even freelancers had to be hired to deal with the work load.
+Everyone was busy and even freelancers had to be hired to deal with the workload.

 3. A new project management tool

-As a result, the budgets could be better determined and reports became available.
+As a result, the budgets could be determined better and reports became available.

 After a short orientation with relevant stakeholders, new project management software was implemented.